-Margaret S. ThomasLiskow & Lewis Assistant Professor of Law
+Margaret S. ThomasLiskow & Lewis Associate Professor of Law

 Margaret Thomas joined the LSU Law Center faculty in 2011.
 She teaches and writes about federal civil procedure and the federal courts.
 Her scholarly interests also include the interplay between foreign affairs, procedure and federalism.

 Professor Thomas came to LSU from California, where she taught as a fellow and lecturer at Berkeley Law from 2009-2011.
 At Berkeley, she taught Civil Procedure II in the J.D. curriculum, and she developed courses to familiarize LL.M. students from civil law countries with American structural constitutional law and litigation practices.